hostettler/blog/_posts/2019-02-27-microservice-architecture-part-2.markdown

 layout: post
 title: "Microservice Architecture - Part 2 (SSO, Logging, and all that)"
 date: 2019-02-17T22:51:20+01:00
-published: false
+published: true
 ---

-In part 1, we discussed how to compile and deploy the microservices.
-Remember that the microservices are only a part of the microservice architecture.
+In [part 1](http://www.hostettler.net/2019/02/17/microservice-architecture-part-1.html), we discussed how to compile and deploy the microservices.
+Remember that the microservices themselves are only a part of the microservice architecture.
 By its very nature, microservice architecture are distributed and that comes with a lot of benefits and some constraints.
 One of these constraint is that all the non-functional features such as security, logging, testability and so on, have to take distribution into account.

 ## Getting the backend components to run